 “On the ceiling if you want me?”

 My attempt at gallows humour fell flatter than that pissy Prosecco they’d been punting.
 Fine.
 We’ll stay here.
 Sitting targets.
-Has anyone got a spare nappy?
+Has anyone got three spare diapers?

-As the Bold Yin and the Tall One are let back into the bar by a large doorman, we crouched down, silent and petrified.
+As the Bold Yin and the Tall One were escorted back into the bar by a large doorman, we crouched down, silent and petrified.

 The next few minutes felt like hours.
-Every scenario was running through our minds.
+Every terrifying scenario ran through our minds.